Efficient Parameter Estimation of Truncated Boolean Product Distributions: Projected SGD: Theoretical Analysis

 Notice that the structure of the truncated Boolean product distribution $\D_{S}(\vec{z})$, expressed as an exponential family, is quite useful when computing the negative log-likelihood for a single sample $\vec{x}$ drawn from a distribution $\mathcal{D}_{S}(\vec{z})$, that is:

 The convexity of the negative log-likelihood $\ell(\vec{z})$ of the truncated Boolean product distribution $\D_{S}(\vec{z})$ follows immediately if one computes the gradient and the Hessian of $\ell(\vec{z})$ with respect to the natural parameter vector $\vec{z}$.
-This result is presented in the following Lemma. \begin{lemma} The function $\ell(\vec{z};\vec{x})$ is convex with respect to $\vec{z}$ for all $\vec{x} \in \Pi_{d}$. \end{lemma}
+This result is presented in the following Lemma. \begin{lemma} The negative log-likelihood objective $\ell(\vec{z};\vec{x})$, as defined in \Cref{eq:log}, is convex with respect to $\vec{z}$ for all $\vec{x} \in \Pi_{d}$. \end{lemma}

-\begin{proof} Observe that the negative log-likelihood of a single sample $x \sim \mathcal{D}_{S}(\vec{z})$ will be :
+\begin{proof} Observe that the negative log-likelihood of a single sample $x \sim \mathcal{D}_{S}(\vec{z})$ will be

 We now compute the gradient of $\ell(\vec{z};\vec{x})$ with respect to the parameter $\vec{z}$.

 Finally, we compute the Hessian of the negative log-likelihood:

 The Hessian of the negative log-likelihood $\vec{H}_{\ell}$ is semi-positive definite since it equals to a covariance matrix (in particular, it equals to the covariance matrix of the sufficient statistics of the exponential family).
 The result follows. \end{proof}